Where to Eat the Best Breakfast in Raleigh (17 Local Hot Spots)

 People working on laptop computers while sitting inside a cafe

-If you’re looking for the best gluten-free breakfast in Raleigh with great coffee and find yourself in the Morrisville area of Wake County, it’s hard to beat Fount Coffee + Kitchen, a specialty coffee bar and 100% gluten free cafe with delicious food and coffee.
+If you’re looking for the best gluten-free breakfast in Raleigh with great coffee, then head over to the Morrisville area of Wake County (it’s only a 20-minute drive) for Fount Coffee + Kitchen.

 Avocado on toast and a cup of coffee